yext/rules_closure/README.md

   will take into consideration `goog.asserts.assert` statements and conditionals like `if (foo != null)`.

-- **debug:** (Boolean; optional; default is `0`) Enables debug mode.
+- **debug:** (Boolean; optional; default is `False`) Enables debug mode.
 Many types of properties and variable names will be renamed to include `$` characters, to help you spot bugs when using `ADVANCED` compilation mode.
 Assert statements will not be stripped.
 Dependency directives will be removed.

 - **language:** (String; optional; default is `"ECMASCRIPT3"`) Output language variant to which library sources are transpiled.
 The default is ES3 because it